Aviation Revenue Passenger-Miles Used in the Transportation Services Index

 - Does the sample cover the entire frame?
 Or is some group missing or underrepresented in the sample?

 - The actual data coverage falls short of the theoretical coverage due to carriers failing to report, late reporting, and errors.
 Reasons for nonreporting include: new carriers that take time to learn the reporting requirements, noncompliance, and lost records.
-Analysis of the data at the carrier level shows that carriers have gaps in their reporting (or no report) for the months that appear to be missing data.
+Analysis of the data at the carrier level shows gaps in reporting.
 However, gaps are rare for the largest carriers, and these carriers account for most of the air transportation services provided.
-A more common occurrence is for carriers to report data after the normal reporting period.
-Similarly, errors may occur in the data even though OAI conducts audits of the carrier submissions.
+Occasionally, carriers report data after the normal reporting period.
+Errors may occur in the data even though OAI audits the carrier submissions.
 For example, a carrier may misreport the number of passengers on a particular route.
-Errors that are captured in the audit process are sent back to the carriers for revision and resubmission.

 - Are the data available monthly?